 - 1. Population Served: Mendocino County residents aged 18 and older that are in crisis and at risk for hospitalization. - 2.
 Services Provided: Crisis Residential Treatment services to support crisis prevention needs.
-Support intended to return client to independent living following a mental health crisis. - 3.
-Program Goals: Reduce the negative impacts of out-of-county hospitalization, by increasing the continuum of crisis services available in Mendocino County.

-4. Program Evaluation Methods: The program will provide quarterly data on all services provided.
+Support intended to return client to independent living following a mental health crisis.
+This program will serve up to 10 clients at a time when complete, and will aim to serve 120 clients per year. - 3.
+Program Goals: Reduce the negative impacts of out-of-county hospitalization, by increasing the continuum of crisis services available in Mendocino County. - 4.
+Program Evaluation Methods: The program will provide quarterly data on all services provided.
 The program will monitor demographic information of clients served, the number of clients served that need to be hospitalized, description of groups or activities designed to reduce danger to self and danger to others behavior or to increase participation in pro-social, and recovery oriented behaviors.